The before-after transformations of hair transplant surgeries look fantastic.

 So, you don’t have to worry about losing your new hairline after a hair transplant surgery and the recovery period.

-If you go through each of the steps I’ve mentioned just now, you’ll have a full head of hair through your elderly ages.
+If you go through each of the steps I’ve mentioned just now, you’ll have a full head of hair through your elderly age.

-I’ve seen many hair restoration patients that had their natural look many years after the surgery, even better than most would anticipate.
+I’ve seen many hair restoration patients who had their natural look many years after the surgery, even better than most would anticipate.

 What if there was a way you could have 100% hair coverage on your head again?